magabriel/trefoil/doc/trefoil-doc/Contents/plugins-WordSearchPlugin.md

     - `hard`: Text for hard puzzles.
     - `very-hard`: Text for very hard puzzles.

-This feature uses several *trefoil markers* to achieve it complex functionality.
+This feature uses several *trefoil markers* to achieve its complex functionality.

 {{ fragment('note-trefoil-markers.md') }}